-Credit risk refers to the risk that a counter party will default on its contractual obligations resulting in financial loss to the Group.
-The Group has adopted a policy of only dealing with creditworthy counterparties.
-The Group's exposure and the credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.
-The carrying amount of financial assets recorded in the financial statements, which is net of impairment losses, represents the Group's maximum exposure to credit risk as no collateral or other credit enhancements are held.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
+The Company has adopted a policy of only dealing with creditworthy counterparties.
+The Company's exposure and the credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.
+The carrying amount of financial assets recorded in the financial statements, which is net of impairment losses, represents the Company's maximum exposure to credit risk as no collateral or other credit enhancements are held.

-The Group's income is primarily generated from use of system revenue from electricity suppliers; suppliers are credit checked by independent ratings agencies.
-Impaired income from DUoS will be recovered in future periods through system charges and is therefore of no material risk to the Group.
+The Company's income is primarily generated from use of system revenue from electricity suppliers; suppliers are credit checked by independent ratings agencies.
+Impaired income from DUoS will be recovered in future periods through system charges and is therefore of no material risk to the Company.
+The Company's receivables are subject to expected credit loss calculations disclosed further within the trade receivables (note 17).